multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ```

 ### Saving a key-value pair to an account using the controller
-You can find more information [here](/developers/account-storage) regarding the account storage
+You can find more information [here](/developers/account-storage) regarding the account storage.

 ```js
 {